 Dennis, what’s going on?

 DENNIS: Well I have very hard water and it shows up in the shower and in the sinks.
 And especially in the shower, our glass doors, we also have like a white film that builds up, which I’m not sure what that is.
-And I was hoping that you could point me in the right direction on how to remove those ingredients from my water.
+And I was hoping that you could point me in the right direction on how to remove those ingredients and prevent hard water stains.

 TOM: Sounds like you have very hard water with a high mineral content.
 That’s usually what that white powder is.
 Now are you on well water or city water?